murtazahr/FogLoom/k3s-cluster-setup-guide/K3S_CLUSTER_SETUP.md

     - IoT nodes: `iot-node-1`, `iot-node-2`, etc.

    > **Note:** Ensure you follow the naming convention in a serialized manner.

-2. Locate the `setup-k3s-agent.sh` script in the current directory.

 3. Grant execution permission to the script:
    ```bash